hanxiao-chen/hanxiao-chen.github.io/aboutme.md

 ![big-data](img/i-dont-need-religion-ive-got-big-data.jpg)
 ### My Story

-- I like data science, especially its statistical foundations.
+- I like data science, especially its mathematical and statistical foundations.

 - I obtained my Bachelor in Economic Statistics from Southwestern University of Finance and Economics in Chengdu, China.
 I am currently pursuing a Master in [Data Science](http://dsi.brown.edu/) from Brown University, RI, USA.